muhammadzulfikar/sliopress/content/plugins/review/readme.txt

 * Option to change Global Colors.
 * Option to change individual review Colors and Positions.
 * Included tabbed widget to show recent reviews and popular reviews.
-* WP Multisite and Multiuser (WPMU / WPMS / WordPress MU) compatible.
+* WP Multisite and Multiuser (WPMU / WPMS / SlioPress MU) compatible.
 * Design it as you want, unlimited color options.
 * Translation Ready.
 * Reviews are displayed to visitors in a friendly format.